 Hay and estar

-Before getting into the differences between ‘hay’ and ‘estar’, let’s see a bit more about the verb ‘hay’ and its characteristics.
+Before getting into the differences between the verbs ‘hay’ (to be or to have depending on the use), and ‘estar’ (to be), let’s see a bit more about the verb ‘hay’ and its characteristics.

 -As ‘to have’.
 The position in the sentence is as auxiliary verb: